litmuschaos/litmus-docs/website/docs/getting-started/run-your-first-workflow.md

    <img src={require("../assets/getting-started/run-your-first-workflow/workflow-settings-podtato-head.png").default} alt="Modify Details of Podtato Head Chaos Scenario" />

-### Simulate theChaos Scenario Steps Visualization
+### Simulate the Chaos Scenario Steps Visualization

 5. View the visualization of the Litmus Chaos Scenario you are about to execute.
 This step also allows for you to edit or modify the YAML/tunable if required.
 We would just stick with the default configurations for now.